shini4i/argo-watcher/docs/git-integration.md

 #### Frontend

-You can set deployment lock manually via the frontend.
+You can set Lockdown mode manually via the frontend.
 To do so, click on `Argo-Watcher` logo and press on `Lockdown Mode` switch.

 ![Image title](https://raw.githubusercontent.com/shini4i/assets/main/src/argo-watcher/deployment-lock.png)